-Highly performant apps that load fast and interact smoothly have become a necessity.
-These qualities are expected by users, and not just a nice-to-have anymore.
-The way to ensure smooth interactions is to add performance validation as part of your release flow.
+Users expect apps that are highly performant, load fast, and interact smoothly.
+These qualities are not just a nice-to-have anymore.
+Adding performance validation as part of your release flow addresses one of these challenges: ensuring smooth interactions.

 Google recently released updates to their Jetpack benchmarking libraries.
 One notable addition is the Macrobenchmark library.
 This lets you test your app’s performance in areas like startup and scroll jank.
 In this tutorial you will get started with the Jetpack benchmarking libraries, and learn how to implement it as part of a CI/CD flow.